tg-sec/dvna/Task_Report/docs/setting_up_pipeline.md

 ### Build

 In the build stage, I built the app with `npm install` on the Jenkins VM.
-This loads all the dependecies that the app (DVNA) requires so static analysis can be performed on the app in later stages.
+This loads all the dependencies that the app (DVNA) requires so static analysis can be performed on the app in later stages.

-**Note**: The app gets build with all of its dependencies only on the Jenkins VM.
+**Note**: The app gets built with all of its dependencies only on the Jenkins VM.

 ### Static Analysis